sdcnku/micropython/docs/library/omv.image.rst

    after rotation.
 Because this translation is applied in 3D space the units aren't pixels...

    ``zoom`` is the amount to zoom in on the image by.
 1.0 by default.

+.. method:: image.get_similarity(image)

+   Returns a ``similarity`` object describing how similar two images are using the SSIM algorithm to compare 8x8 pixel patches between the two images.

+   ``image`` can either be an image object or a path to an uncompressed image file (bmp/pgm/ppm).

+   Both images must be the same size and the same type (grayscale/rgb).

+   Not supported on compressed images.

 .. method:: image.get_histogram(roi=Auto, bins=Auto, l_bins=Auto, a_bins=Auto, b_bins=Auto)